johnsyin/johnsyin.github.io/_posts/2021-1-16-Implementating-This-Blog.md

 ---
 layout: post
-title: Implementation of this Blog
+title: Implementating This Blog
 ---

-The implementation of this blog is fairly simple.
+The implementation of this blog is simple.
 I utilized Github Pages to host a static page, and the static page is generated using Jekyll.

 First, I fork a repo called [jekyll now](https://github.com/barryclark/jekyll-now) on github.